Reign season 3

-The third season of Reign, an American historical fantasy, consisted of 18 episodes which aired between October 9, 2015 and June 20, 2016.
+The third season of Reign, an American historical romantic drama, consisted of 18 episodes which aired between October 9, 2015 and June 20, 2016.
 The series, created by Stephanie SenGupta and Laurie McCarthy, aired on The CW.

 On January 11, 2015, The CW renewed the series for a third season.
 At The CW's 2015-16 Upfront, it was announced that the series would be moving to a different night, airing on Fridays at 8/7c, instead of Thursdays at 9/8c.
 The latter half of the season, from episode 11 onward, returned on April 25 in a new Monday timeslot before Jane the Virgin.

 Season overview

 The season follows King Francis' declining health and death partway through the season, leaving Mary a widow and struggling to find new footing since she's no longer bound to France as its queen.
 Francis' younger brother Charles is crowned the new underage king, with Catherine as regent.

 Also introduces the court of Queen Elizabeth Tudor of England who plots against Queen Mary, fends off marital prospects, and deals with her secret love affair with Lord Robert Dudley.